Effects of Tea and Coffee on Teeth

 Why is dental hygiene important ?

-Dental hygiene is essential because it helps prevent oral disease, such as cavities and gum diseases, and contribute to overall health.
-Poor dental hygiene can lead to tooth decay, bad breath.
+Dental hygiene is essential because it helps prevent oral disease such as cavities and gum diseases and contributes to overall health.

 How often should a person visit the dentist ?

-It is generally recommended to visit the dentist at least twice a year ( every 6 months) for regular dental check-ups and cleanings.
+It is recommended to visit the dentist at least twice a year (every 6 months).